Cubically/cubically-lua/README.md

   - `` ` `` - Bitwise XOR
   - `n` - Set the notepad to `-arg`, or `-notepad` if no argument is specified
   - **Conditionals**
+    - **This only applies if the experimental flag is set.
+For non-experimental conditionals, please refer to the official language specification.**
     - `{...}` - Explicit code block
     - `?` - Executes next command/block only if any argument evaluates to true or if there are no arguments.
 Also creates a block containing this command and the next command/block.
     - `!` - Executes next command/block only if code was just skipped due to a condition failing.
 If arguments are supplied and none of them evaluate to truthy, the next command/block will be skipped.